-This is my first walk on a two-week family holiday in New Zealand: I’m taking advantage of the very long days to sneak in an evening walk in The Remarkables after dinner.
+This is my first hike on a two-week family holiday in New Zealand: I’m taking advantage of the very long days to sneak in an evening walk to the Shadow Basin Lookout in The Remarkables after dinner.
 Formed by tectonic plate movement that resulted in angular and near-vertical rock faces, the mountains rise up behind Queenstown.
 According to Wikipedia but unverified, the mountain range was named “The Remarkables” by Alexander Garvie in 1857-58, as they are one of only two mountain ranges in the world which run directly north to south (the other one being the Andes/Rockies).
-Getting to the starting point of the walk is half the fun, with the road ascending steeply from near Lake Wakatipu (310m asl) up to the skifield carpark at 1576m asl.
+Getting to the starting point of the Shadow Basin Lookout walk is half the fun, with the road ascending steeply from near Lake Wakatipu (310m asl) up to the skifield carpark at 1576m asl.

-My plan is to follow the Shadow Basin chairlift directly up the ridge, and then return via Alta Lake.
-Although I later discover a few references to the “Shadow Basin Lookout” (and also “Remarkables Ultimate View Point” in Google Maps) which can be accessed in winter via the chairlift, there’s no track up to the lookout or across to Alta Lake.
+My plan is to follow the Shadow Basin chairlift directly up the ridge, and then return via Lake Alta.
+Although I later discover a few references to the “Shadow Basin Lookout” (and also the “Remarkables Ultimate View Point” in Google Maps) which can be accessed in winter via the chairlift, there’s no track up to the lookout or across to Lake Alta.
 And the chairlift is not in operation.
 So it’s mostly an off-track walk.
 Navigation is easy but it’s surprisingly steep as I follow the line of the chairlift directly up the grassy slope.

 As I gain altitude there’s views down the valley to the south over Lakes Hayes and Mount Aspiring in the distance, to the south.

-About halfway up the slope, the grass is replaced by rocky terrain (which is a bit easier to walk on) as my route takes me past a small, unnamed lake.
+About halfway up the slope towards the Shadow Basin Lookout, the grass is replaced by rocky terrain (which is a bit easier to walk on) as my route takes me past a small, unnamed lake.

 From the top of the chairlift I continue up the slope to the top of the ridge.
 There’s now some patches of snow and larger boulders that I need to navigate for the last part of the ascent.

-It’s worth the effort: through a gap in the ridge is a stunning view over Lake Wakatipu (the third largest lake by surface area in New Zealand) and Queenstown, nearly 2000m below.
+It’s worth the effort: from the Shadow Basin Lookout there’s a stunning view over Lake Wakatipu (the third largest lake by surface area in New Zealand) and Queenstown, nearly 2000m below through a gap in the ridgeline.

 I’m there just in time to watch the sun setting behind the lake.